Tristan885/postal-iii-mdl-doc/README.md

 From the usual format to write `studio "my_mesh.smd"`, you can also add a second argument which will represent an ID to use with [$prefab](#prefab).

-These changes to the QC command was mainly used for character models having multiple head meshes with flexes such as the M_Avg character model.
+These changes to the QC command was mainly used for character models having multiple meshes with flexes such as the M_Avg character model's head meshes.
 ```C++
 $bodygroup "M_Avg_Heads"
 {